MirandaCarou/Qutrits-for-physics-at-LHC/Project/Scripts_CESGA/README.md

-# CESGA Scripts & HPC Model Execution
+# 🖥️ CESGA scripts & HPC model execution

 This repository is organized into two main parts, each corresponding to a different stage of the data processing and model evaluation pipeline used in this project.

 ---

-## 1. Data Processing and Conversion Scripts
+## 1. 🐝 Data processing and conversion scripts

 The first part of the repository contains the scripts used to process and convert large-scale datasets generated from **real and simulated CMS data**.